top of page

 In 2020, our local farmers, farmers markets and entire local food and drink system adapted quickly to the new realities of the COVID-19 pandemic.

 So did the Centre County Farmland Trust, as hosts of the annual Centre County Farm Tour, when a dozen farms are open to big groups of people for tours on a single day.
-The Farmland Trust postponed the Farm Tour in 2020 and 2021.

 Learn more about